 In the 1950s, Armand met Thomas Buscaglia, owner of T.A.
 Buscaglia Equipment Company.
 He asked Armand to partner with him and Armand agreed to join Thomas in a joint venture, Niagara Frontier Services.
 At that time, Savino Nanula was also a key member of their team.

 Armand had great passion for food, people and his community.
 He was also a visionary, experimenting with ideas that were quite advanced for that time.
-Excited by the growth of modern day "supermarkets", Castellani and Buscaglia partnered with a group of independent Bells store owners, including Alfonse and Leonard DiMino, among others who joined them as key partners in their early and expanding retail grocery enterprise.
+Excited by the growth of modern day "supermarkets", Castellani and Buscaglia partnered with a group of independent Bells store owners, including Alfonso and Leonard DiMino, among others who joined them as key partners in their early and expanding retail grocery enterprise.

 In 1962, the group opened its first true modern supermarket, a 25,000 square-foot store on Portage Road in Niagara Falls, NY.
-That same year, Alfonse DiMino suggested the name Tops and the team chose that name because they were determined to give customers the best shopping experience possible.
+That same year, Alfonso DiMino suggested the name Tops and the team chose that name because they were determined to give customers the best shopping experience possible.
 In the lingo of the 60s, that meant it was 'tops'.

 The 1970s saw Tops, under the leadership of Armand Castellani and Savino Nanula, continue to grow in Western New York and thrive where competitors struggled.
 By the mid-70s, the company had expanded into the Rochester area.
 Store growth continued throughout the next decade and during this time, Tops opened its first Pennsylvania location in Bradford, PA.